Department for Education – Procurement at DfE

 Educational and Children’s Social Care Professionals Dynamic Purchasing System (ECSCDPS)

+The Education and Children’s Social Care Dynamic Purchasing System (ECSCDPS) has moved to the Jaggaer commercial platform.

 We use the ECSCDPS to buy professional, educational and children’s social care services to support government policy in schools and local authorities.
-The DPS is run via Redimo2.

-Redimo2 is an etendering system for DfE, and its executive agencies, which is used to publish tenders under the ECSCDPS.
-It is a password-protected online service.
+If you would like to apply to join the ECSCDPS, you can do so by logging in or registering on the Jaggaer portal.

-As a potential supplier you should register with Redimo2 so that you can:
+As a potential supplier you should register with Jaggaer and apply to join the ECSCDPS so that you can:

 - apply to become a member of the ECSCDPS